How Much Do You Really Know About Marginal Cost?

-- Marginal costs are treated as the cost of the product during production, while fixed costs are used to establish a Profit and Loss Account for the sustained period.
+- Business costs are treated as the cost of the product during production, while fixed costs are used to establish a Profit and Loss Account for the sustained period.

-- Production and Stock of goods are calculated based on marginal costs.
+- Production and Stock of goods are calculated based on Fixed and Variable costs.

-- Selling price can maintain based on marginal cost.
+- The selling price can be maintained based on average revenue and marginal revenue formula.

-- Cost-volume profit analysis and Break-even analysis are essential for marginal costing.
+- Cost-volume profit analysis and Break-even analysis are essential.

 Marginal cost and its benefits

-- Marginal costing is a simple technique to understand and easy to operate because it reduces the distribution of fixed costs.
+- Fixed and Variable is a simple technique to understand and easy to operate because it reduces the distribution of fixed costs.

-- Cost comparisons become meaningful in this technique.
+- Marginal and average cost comparisons become meaningful in this technique.

-- Marginal costing provides useful data for decision-making.
+- Fixed and Variable costs provide useful data for decision-making.

-- The impact of profit on sales variations can be clearly shown under marginal costing.
+- The impact of profit on sales variations can be clearly shown.

-- The Marginal costing technique goes best with other methods like budgeting control and standard costing.
+- The technique goes best with other methods like budgeting control and standard costing.

 - It launches a relationship between cost, sales, and output volume and break-even analysis.

-Following are some of the uses of marginal costing:
+Following are some of the uses of marginal cost: